-In a recent series of interviews, Amy Nystrand, Program Director of the Educators’ Cooperative asked members, “What are three pieces of advice you’d give to yourself as a 1st year teacher?” and the responses were valuable reminders, no matter how long you’ve been in the profession!
+It’s that time of the year, time to check in on 1st year teachers!
+EdCo members were asked, “What are three pieces of advice you’d give to yourself as a 1st year teacher?” and the responses were valuable reminders!

 Katie Douglas, Assistant Head of School and Pre-K Teacher at Episcopal School of Nashville: